 GNU Unifont is part of the GNU Project.
 You can download the latest GNU Unifont source code and utilities here:

 - unifont-12.0.01.tar.gz Gzipped Unix Tarball (16 Megabytes)

 - unifont-12.0.01.tar.gz.sig Cryptographic signature with my GPG Public Key

 The version number is taken from the first two numbers of the Unicode Standard release (major and minor version) and the Unifont release number of this Unicode version.

 Also look at the GNU Project Unifont Page on Savannah.

-See the README file in the main source directory in the tarball for a detail list of changes from the previous versions.
+See the ChangeLog file in the main source directory in the tarball for a detailed list of changes from the previous versions.

 The latest versions of the Unifont source package creates a PSF font for use on Unix or GNU/Linux systems in console mode.
 This contains a 512-glyph subset of the Unifont glyphs and is designed to support Ken Iverson's computer language APL (A Programming Language).
 Not all systems have the bdf2psf Perl script that makes this conversion.
 If your operating system distribution does not contain that script, you can download a version from http://unifoundry.com/pub/bdf2psf/.